TIPS & TRICKS

 1. Define your goals

-Before creating your SWOT analysis, you need to know your objectives.
-The analysis may be too generic if you don’t have clear goals.
-Whether opening a new property, rebranding or launching a hotel marketing campaign, your focus should be specific to each goal.
-This way, you’ll get insights on how to proceed.
+Before creating your SWOT analysis, you need to define your objectives.
+The analysis may be too generic if you donβt have clear goals.
+Whether opening a new property, rebranding, or developing a new hotel marketing campaign, your focus should be specific to each goal.
+This way, youβll get insights on how to proceed.

 2. Gather data